ankaan/ludd-git/slides.md

 git checkout $file
 git checkout 502cfb1 $file

-# Prepared for a commit, but not yet committed:
+# Prepared for a commit, but not yet committed (keep the change itself):
 git reset HEAD $file

-# Already commited, but not pushed:
+# Already commited, but not pushed (leave change staged):
 git reset --soft HEAD~1

-# Already pushed
+# Already pushed (create a commit that does reverts all changes):
 git revert 502fcb1

 # Help, my stuff is gone!